Black Lady: Playing

 Eldest hand leads to the first trick with any card.
 Players must follow suit if they can; otherwise may discard any card.
 A trick is won by the highest card of the led suit and the winner of the trick leads to the next.

 Scoring

-When all the tricks are played, players tot up their scores.
-Each heart card captured scores one penalty point and the Black Lady scores thirteen.
+When all the tricks are played, players total up their scores.
+Each heart card captured scores one penalty point and the black lady scores thirteen.
 If one player takes all the penalty cards, no scores are recorded for that deal.
 When the first player reaches 100 points, the game ends and the winner is the player with the lowest score.

-Modern rules — Morehead (2001)
+Modern rules – Morehead (2001)

 Glenn and Denton (2003) state that this version "is nearly universal in the United States."
 These rules are based on Morehead (2001), except where stated.
 The major differences are the rules on passing and the scoring scheme for shooting the moon which reflects the earliest rule by Phillips.